Easy Slow Cooker Sugar Free Low Carb Dairy Free Fudge

 • Line a one quart casserole dish with parchment paper and spread mixture in.

-• Chill 30 minutes or until firm.
+• Chill 30 minutes or until firm then slice pieces with a sharp knife.ย

 Stove Top method